Science Says "Yes" Your Dog Should Sleep In Your Bed

 According to 2015 research from the Mayo Clinic, co-sleeping with your dog may actually improve your sleep quality!

-Here are 3 reason science found that sleeping with your dog is good for you.
+Here are three reasons science found that sleeping with your dog is good for you.

 If your partner has been fighting to not have the dog sleep with you, show them this article!